dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

   increasingly driven by resource availability and price
   - to this end, nano-based waste reclamation becomes enticing 4 countries w/ landfills
+  - there's a procession of real-estate trends that emerge as various space technologies become viable
   - whether/when space elevator tech becomes available, then this real-estate becomes valuable
     - this tech is dependent on carbon nano-fibers